rseward/resume_reviewer/README.md

 make application.pdf
 ```

-This will "staple" the documents together and give you a chance to look the document over before using the UI.
+This will "staple" the documents together and it will give you a chance to look the cover letter / resume document over before using the UI.

 ### Step 4